wesleycamargo/azure-docs.pt-br/articles/storage/storage-dotnet-shared-access-signature-part-2.md

 	    Console.WriteLine("Blob SAS URI: " + GetBlobSasUri(container));
 	    Console.WriteLine();

+        //Clear any existing access policies on container.
+        BlobContainerPermissions perms = container.GetPermissions();
+        perms.SharedAccessPolicies.Clear();
+        container.SetPermissions(perms);

-	    //Create an access policy on the container, which may be optionally used to provide constraints for
+        //Create a new access policy on the container, which may be optionally used to provide constraints for
         //shared access signatures on the container and the blob. string sharedAccessPolicyName = "tutorialpolicy";
 	    CreateSharedAccessPolicy(blobClient, container, sharedAccessPolicyName);